sspanak/tt9/CONTRIBUTING.md

 ## Building
 The recommended way of building is using Android Studio.
-As the of time of writing this, the current version is: Android Studio Dolphin | 2021.3.1.
+As the of time of writing this, the current version is: Android Studio Hedgehog | 2023.1.1.

 ### Building a Debug .apk
 If you have not configured Android Studio yet, follow [the official manual](https://developer.android.com/training/basics/firstapp), then follow the simple steps below to get the project running.